1eam/Spring-it_Reddit_Clone/Readme.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of this project up and running on your local machine.
+Documentation is still under construction

 ### Prerequisites

 The things you need to install to get the Spring-it application running:
 Up to this moment you'll need Java installed and your prevered IDE.
 Also you need to have a mavan wrapper.
 Thats all.
 This project is built with Spring boot, therefore actually looking up the plugins is not needed.
+[Further documentation is still under construction]
 ```

 ### Installing